 How a conscious, responsible soul becomes associated with the localized net of neurons in our skull remains mysterious.
 It cannot be the case that God simply assigns a soul to an egg as soon as it is fertilized: identical twins result from the division of an egg after it is fertilized, yet presumably they each have their own soul.
 It seems wise to remain humbly non-dogmatic on this matter.

 What Was I Thinking?

 How was I persuaded as an undergraduate that the earth is only 6000 years old?
 Although I was a liberal arts major at that point, I had a decent grasp of general science and a techie bent.
 YE creationism was not a position I came to on my own steam.
 Rather, I was persuaded by the efforts of young earth advocates, who wage an energetic campaign for the hearts and minds of conservative Christians.
-Several YE creationist organizations (e.g. Answers in Genesis, Institute for Creation Research, Creation Science Ministries, etc.) are still going strong, publishing magazines (often with some engaging animal photo on the cover), a “technical” journal, and daily features on their websites.
+Several YE creationist organizations (e.g. Answers in Genesis, Institute for Creation Research, Creation Ministries International, etc.) are still going strong, publishing magazines (often with some engaging animal photo on the cover), a “technical” journal, and daily features on their websites.

 By insisting that a young earth perspective is the only faithful reading of the Bible, they set up in me a strong desire to believe in it.
 Also, they wove a comforting, inspiring meta-narrative around the details of a literal six-day special creation of a beautiful paradise which was later ruined by man’s sin.
 That was much warmer and fuzzier than the evolutionary picture of hundreds of millions of years of cold-blooded animals eating each other.